abbgrade/PsBuildTasks/Readme.md

 - pre-release *<- builds the project and publishes it to PowerShell Gallery as prerelease.*
 - release *<- builds the project and publishes it to PowerShell Gallery.*

+It depends on a convention for branch names.
+These are based on the default settings of the [git-flow](https://github.com/nvie/gitflow) git extension.

 ### Usage

 - It expects a `InstallBuildDependencies` task which installs modules, required to build the module.